The Best Frozen Breakfast Foods for Weight Loss

 Don't feel like making your own frittata?
 Veggies Made Great has a bunch of frozen frittatas you can easily pop in the microwave for breakfast.
 Plus, they're packed with veggies—like this Spinach Egg White Frittata with tomatoes, red bell peppers, onion, spinach, and more!

 Chew on this: Just one 7-inch homemade waffle made with traditional ingredients like eggs, flour, milk, oil, sugar, and vanilla, has about 220 calories and a quarter of the day's fat.
 But not these frozen ones by Nature's Path, which clock in at a reasonable 90 calories a pop!
 Plus, they pack 30 grams of whole grains per serving and are made with superfood ingredients like quinoa, millet, and amaranth, a gluten-free fiber-packed pseudo-grain.
 To take these store-bought waffles to the next level, serve them with a spread of healthy toppings like antioxidant-rich berries, or natural peanut butter with slices of banana.

 Speaking of waffles, We Tried 9 Store-Bought Frozen Waffle Brands—This Is Our Favorite.

 Alexia Organic Seasoned Salt Hashed Browns

-Applegate Natural Peppered Turkey Breakfast Sausage Patty
+Applegate Natural Savory Turkey Breakfast Sausage Patty

 Add some extra protein to your plate with this impressively low-sodium sausage patty.
-They're flavored with sage, black and white pepper, ginger, as well as fiery red and cayenne peppers, to create an addition to your morning meal that won't soon be forgotten.
+They're flavored with sage, black and white pepper, as well as fiery red and cayenne peppers, to create an addition to your morning meal that won't soon be forgotten.

-Sweet Earth Get Focused Breakfast Burrito
+Sweet Earth Protein Lover's Functional Breakfast Burrito

 Good Food Made Simple 100% Steel Cut Oats